 I liked the open seating.
 I had dinner with many different couples and groups over the two weeks, which I thoroughly enjoyed.
 I really like people, so it was perfect.
 The second week, a British couple adopted me, so I had a steady home.

 And I almost forgot . . . there are three extra meals, just in case the regular three aren’t enough :-).
 There is an early-bird continental breakfast, an afternoon snack, and then a midnight snack.
 The afternoon “snack” is an incredibly lovely offering served in the Tropical Bar.
 It’s afternoon tea for the British passengers.

-I think very highly of the Royal Clipper crew.
+I think very highly of Star Clipper’s crew members.

 My cabin steward, Dennis, was efficient and very thoughtful.
 When I arranged to stay the second week, the entire crew seemed to know it by the next morning.
 Muslim, who was in charge of the housekeeping staff, came to find me.
 “Ms. Ann, you do not need to pack your things.
 Dennis will move everything to your new cabin for you.”
 All I could think was, oh, poor Dennis.
 So we compromised.
 I packed all of my small things, and then he moved my suitcase and the hanging clothes.